nickmcdonnough/percolator/README.md

 So many things...
 * support for searching by geographic location
 * support for exporting playlists to Spotify
+* include bandsintown api v1 in the search for artists
 * lots of styling needed
 * many, many more